 Our school is built on a foundation of the core British values of democracy, the rule of law, individual liberty, respect and tolerance.
 These will at all times be addressed directly through lessons and the “acts of worship” programme but they also permeate the whole curriculum.
 They are the basis of the social, intellectual, emotional, spiritual and moral development of each child.
 We encourage pupils to consider these values whilst developing knowledge, skills and attitudes that enable them to become reflective learners and grow into responsible citizens equipped to thrive in modern Britain.

-o For every pupil to leave us with a high degree of self-confidence, able to make informed decisions and with a commitment to personal excellence.
+- For every pupil to leave us with a high degree of self-confidence, able to make informed decisions and with a commitment to personal excellence.

-o To develop a caring empathy where people behave well and are tolerant of others’ views.
+- To develop a caring empathy where people behave well and are tolerant of others’ views.

-o For every child to achieve and feel positive to move forward to the best of their ability.
+- For every child to achieve and feel positive to move forward to the best of their ability.

-o To celebrate success at every opportunity.
+- To celebrate success at every opportunity.

-o To use the expertise of parents and the wider community.
+- To use the expertise of parents and the wider community.

 The school delivers the statutory requirements of the National Curriculum (September 2014) and the following characteristics of good learning: